stxss/CS50X/README.md

     - Deepgram
     - Framework to work with the telegram API, which in this case was Pyrogram (or if you want you can use the raw Telegram API).

+A quick touch on Deepgram.
+It is a transcription and speech understanding API.
+I used this as it was a good and accessible way of transcribing audio files, as I simply didn't have the time nor the resources to train my own Neural Network to recognize human speech.

 So, one of the first and main things that at the start made a difference between the approach was the fact that a lot of Telegram Bots run with asynchronous operations.
 And while they seem strange at first they are pretty quick to get used to.